Improving spam protection

-If you don't want to clutter up your contacts with lots of whitelist entries (for example: legitimate mailing lists), create a single contact called "whitelist" and add each whitelist domain to that entry as extra addresses.
+If you don't want to clutter up your contacts with lots of domains (for example: legitimate mailing lists), create a single contact called Whitelist and add each domain to that entry as extra addresses in the Email field.

 Where does spam come from?